base/base/docs/specs/experimental/gov-delegation.md

 ## Security Considerations

+### Dependence on GovernanceDelegation

+As the `GovernanceToken` depends on the `GovernanceDelegation` contract, the `GovernanceDelegation` contract MUST be implemented so that it minimizes the risk of unexpected reverts during the transfer hook call.
+If the `GovernanceDelegation` contract reverts, `GovernanceToken` transfers will be blocked.

 ### Connection with GovernanceToken

-The `GovernanceDelegation` MUST always process token transfers from the `GovernanceToken` contract correctly to stay in sync with token balances.
+Similarly, the `GovernanceDelegation` MUST always process token transfers from the `GovernanceToken` contract correctly to stay in sync with token balances.
 If the `GovernanceDelegation` contract is not in sync with the `GovernanceToken` contract, the voting power of users MAY be incorrect or outdated.